 Located just outside of Arundel, St Mary’s Church in North Stoke is the only church along the length of the Ridgeway Long Distance Path where the path actually runs through a churchyard.

-St Mary's North Stoke
+St Mary the Virgin, North Stoke

-St Mary’s, North Stoke
+St Mary the Virgin, North Stoke

 Walking and trekking aside, St Mary’s Church is an excellent example of a simple country church in a charming rural setting by the River Arun.
 This fascinating cruciform building has essentially remained unaltered since the medieval period, meaning it’s steeped in history inside and out, including fascinating 14th century wall paintings, painted with a more elaborate palette than that typical of the folk art of the time.